Top of main content

 Define when you want to access your money

-Once you've got your emergency fund, take your savings habit to the next level by working out exactly what else you're saving for, whether that's saving for a deposit on a property, or a holiday abroad.
+Once you've got your emergency fund, take your savings habit to the next level by working out exactly what else you're saving for, whether that's saving for a deposit on a property, or a holiday.
 Whatever your goal, be mindful of when you think you'll want to spend the money.

 Bear in mind, not all savings accounts are the same.
-With a fixed rate account or a regular savings account you may be able to earn a slightly higher interest rate in return for locking your money away for a fixed period of time.
+With a fixed-rate account or a regular savings account you may be able to earn a slightly higher interest rate in return for locking your money away for a fixed period of time.

 Why invest?